-Richard Neutra’s VDL Research House is surely the building whose history best captures the life of its architect.
+Richard Neutra’s VDL Research House is surely one of the buildings whose history best captures the life of its architect.
 Named “VDL” after the wealthy Dutch industrialist Cees H. Van der Leeuw, who was one of Neutra’s early benefactors, it served as the architect’s own home and studio for much of his career.

 The house had two distinct incarnations during the life of the architect.
 The original house was built in 1932, and served as the family home in which the architect and his wife Dione raised their three sons.